(keep reading to learn what happened)

 Many locals do not want Jon Taffer to save the bar, which is a bit odd.

-Jon brings in expert mixologist Lisamarie Joyce.
+To help rescue the bar, Jon Taffer brings in expert mixologist Lisamarie Joyce.

-They sit outside the bar, examine the exterior, and watch the footage from inside.
+Jon and his experts sit outside the bar, examine the exterior, and watch the footage from inside.

-They are greeted right away and order two drinks, a martini, and a godfather.
+The recon spies are greeted right away and order two drinks, a martini, and a godfather.

 Greg has to show Autumn how to use a shaker, and both drinks come out too strong.

-Next, they order a jack and coke and a bee’s knees, but the bar lacks the items needed to make them.
+Unfortunately, the bar lacks the items needed to make them.

 Greg trains Autumn on making it, but it is still wrong.

-Lisamarie goes behind the bar to train Autumn.
+To fix things, Lisamarie goes behind the bar to train Autumn.

 Jon tells Greg he is embarrassed for the bar because Las Vegas is a city known for its hospitality.